Topological Hall-like behavior of multidomain ferromagnets

 with $J$ the exchange coupling and $h$ the applied field.
 A 200-by-200 sample thermalized at $h=0.01J$ and $T=1.9J$ is prepared, whose snapshot is shown in Fig.~\ref{fig:results_for_small_system1}(d).
 Due to the coupling between neighboring spins in the Monte Carlo simulation, domains of opposite spins are formed.
 Using the same parameters $G_1 = 1$, $G_2 = 1$, $G_H = 0.5$ and $R = 10$ , the current distributions are shown in Fig.~\ref{fig:results_for_small_system1}(e).
-Avoided cross domain scattering is more obvious.
-Mostly current stays in the majority domain.
+Avoided cross-domain scattering is more obvious.
+Mostly, current stays in the majority domain.

-As a result of uneven distribution of current, the Hall resistivity is not an average of spin population, but mostly dominated by the majority spin.
-Deviation between the Hall resistivity and overall magnetization thus emerges.
-Actually when the domain wall resistance becomes larger, the longitudinal resistivity shown in Fig.~\ref{fig:results_for_large_system} deviates from the Nordeheim's rule in proximity to the fully polarized state.
+As a result of the uneven distribution of current, the Hall resistivity is not an average of the spin population but is dominated mainly by the majority spin.
+The deviation between the Hall resistivity and overall magnetization thus emerges.
+Actually, when the domain wall resistance becomes larger, the longitudinal resistivity shown in Fig.~\ref{fig:results_for_large_system} deviates from Nordheim's rule in proximity to the fully polarized state.
 The reason for such deviation is the same here.

 Once the domain wall resistivity is reduced to $R=0.1$, as shown in Fig.~\ref{fig:results_for_small_system1} (c) and (f), current is more easily scattered into minority domains.
-The Hall resistivity is thus closer to the average population of up and down domains and becomes closer to anomalous Hall resistivity.
+The Hall resistivity is, therefore, closer to the average population of up and down domains and becomes closer to anomalous Hall resistivity.
 RHR is thus suppressed.
-On the other hand, when the magnetization becomes close to zero, ie, a completely disordered state with equal population of up and down domains, as shown in Fig.~\ref{fig:results_for_small_system2}, the current becomes evenly populated among two domains and the Hall resistivity becomes zero as well.
+On the other hand, when the magnetization becomes close to zero, i.e., a completely disordered state with an equal population of up and down domains, as shown in Fig.~\ref{fig:results_for_small_system2}, the current becomes evenly populated among two domains and the Hall resistivity becomes zero as well.
 This recovers the anomalous Hall effect.
-Deviation between total Hall resistivity and anomalous Hall resistivity is maximized at a moderately magnetized state.
+The deviation between total Hall resistivity and anomalous Hall resistivity is maximized at a moderately magnetized state.